HS-246/Todo-Backend-Projects/README.md

 It is a basic todo list tracker that has functionalities such as login, signup, database connectivity, auto refresh etc.
 The project makes use of the Sequelize library to manage a PostgreSQL database.
 It uses Express.js for routing, Jest for unit tests and EJS templating for frontend design.
-The Website has a primitive and minimalistice front end since that was not the focus but thanks to EJS I can use JS scripting inside HTML code to make the rocess much easier.
+The Website has a primitive and minimalistice front end since that was not the focus but thanks to EJS I can use JS scripting inside HTML code to make the process much easier.

 Below are Screenshots of parts of this project.